joakimbjork/4-Machine/README.md

 ## Control design

-- Synthesize a H2 controller and a PSS-style controller
+- Synthesize a H2 controller and a PSS-style controller using local phase anlge measurement.
 - Compare linear step responses.
 Note that the real nonlinear simulation will differ quite a bit.
 - The choice of PSS gain is obtained by running a root locus.
 Choose k_pss so that damping of the inter-area mode becomes 10%
 - Compare disturbance response ratio between PSS and H2.